-The ISHGR office is currently located at the Department of Social and Cultural Anthropology, University of Vienna.
+The ISHGR office is currently located at the University of Vienna.
 To subscribe to our newsletter please send an e-mail with 'subscribe' in the subject field.